charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 **Prompt**: Artificial intelligence

-**After 6 epochs:**
-- **Reference**: [Artificial intelligence], known as AI, is a fascinating subject that has become more controversial.
-The idea of artificial intelligence is so well known to many that it has also been suggested that scientists are looking into the possibility of AI.
-The issue is more complicated than that.
-- **Custom**: [Artificial intelligence], which is in the midstententency- the debate is an "fridiazza in the Land of Light Justice (VNG ) ] ] ] ] ] ] ] ] ] shall be a "matter " ( [C ), )

-**After 8 epochs:**
-- **Reference**: [Artificial intelligence] is a major new field in tech, but the technology is not yet ready for commercial use.
-The company behind the project, DeepMind, says it has developed a prototype for "an intelligent machine that can solve real-world problems in a [...]
-- **Custom**: [Artificial intelligence] was a "wah-style " to describe a man of great authority to ' to the right-ing and the need for good . .
-I've Gog , his nephew, the "master , a good guy play-ing him into the

 **After 10 epochs:**
 - **Reference**: [Artificial intelligence] has a history of being used to achieve very particular goals, and we see it often in the search for a solution to a problem.
 The main problem is not the technology itself - it is the amount of data that can be processed and stored [...]
 - **Custom**: [Artificial intelligence] and the other major factors that do not apply the fundamental conclusions, it may be a useful consequence or might be justified to to understand and enforce the needs to to to to be filled with to one another one or a second one-vigial

+**After 20 epochs:**
+- **Reference**: [Artificial intelligence] is already one of the top 10 technologies in the business, but the number is growing every year.

+The company has now confirmed that it is the first company to offer the full range of artificial intelligence and artificial intelligence tools.

+- **Custom**: [Artificial intelligence] agents have long been able-tearicke , and may exist. it'seticizedization , where there is a substantial number of diseases, and may be a very limited number of waysisedisedised (especially , pumptusob

 #### Performer